Our contribution to the energy transition

 Power-to-Gas is a technology designed to integrate renewable electricity in different gas applications.
 Power-to-Gas refers to the conversion of electricity to hydrogen or, in an additional process step, to methane.

 The regenerative gas generated can be used as a substitute for natural gas or other fossil energy carriers in a diverse range of applications (e.g. in the industry, mobility and heating sectors and also for electricity generation).
 This technology represents the link between the electricity and gas market.

 In Falkenhagen in the state of Brandenburg (Prignitz), Uniper Energy Storage has constructed the world’s first demonstration plant for storing wind energy in the natural gas grid.

 The plant stores electricity generated by wind turbines.
 Around 360 Nm³/h of hydrogen is generated by means of electrolysis and fed via a 1.6 km hydrogen pipeline into the gas grid operated by ONTRAS Gastransport GmbH.
 In this way, the energy is available to the electricity, heating, mobility and industrial market as and when required, just like normal natural gas.
-Alkaline electrolysis is a tried-and-tested method and, in the first year of operation, more than 2 million kWh of hydrogen (“WindGas”) were fed into the grid up to July 2014.
+Alkaline electrolysis is a tried-and-tested method and, in the first year of operation, more than 2 million kWh of green hydrogen were fed into the grid.
 This pilot phase is designed as a means of gaining technical, economic and administrative experience for the technology’s commercial application.

-You will find futher detailed information on WindGas Falkenhagen and the technology power to gas in our project profiles in the media library.
+You will find futher detailed information on our pilot plant in Falkenhagen and the technology power-to-gas in our project profiles in the media library.